 I want to show you how I do my binding.
-This is not a tutorial for beginners... there are plenty of great ones already - when I started I always referred to Amy's fabulous tutorial for binding and despite numerous attempts at machine quilting the binding down, I'm fairly certain I will mostly hand sew for neatness and because I enjoy the process.
+When I started I always referred to Amy's fabulous tutorial for binding and despite numerous attempts at machine quilting the binding down, I'm fairly certain I will mostly hand sew for neatness and because I enjoy the process.

 This is how I bind now and it's not wildly different... some of you may do this already, some of you may gasp in utter horror at my laziness and some of you may just wish to ditch those pins ;)

 I use 2.5" straight binding and machine sew the binding to the front of my quilt - see Amy's tutorial for how much binding you need to make and how to do it!

 I apologise for the really shoddy pictures but it was late afternoon and the light was odd so some are with flash and some without, hopefully you get the idea though!

 I tend to start about midway down one side of the quilt, I leave a tail of the binding (so I don't start where the binding starts but about 10" along) because I use my nifty binding tool for finishing the binding.
 Mary's tutorial is also a great way to finish binding if you don't have the binding tool (designed by Susan Brown - as I write it is out of stock).
 I don't bother pinning the binding down, I just match up the open edge of the binding with the edge of the quilt and use the edge of my walking foot as a guide to stitch it down.

 Once I am nearing a corner I stop sewing with my needle down.
 I lift the binding and fold it over at a 45 degree angle, it helps to match the fold with the corner of the quilt.
 I finger press this fold (just press really hard with my fingers!!).